boyter/boyter.org/content/posts/sloc-cloc-code.md

 ```
 root@ubuntu-c-16-sgp1-01:~# hyperfine -w3 -m10 './scc django' && hyperfine -w3 -m10 'tokei django' && hyperfine -w3 -m10 'loc django' && hyperfine -w3 -m10 './gocloc django'
 Benchmark #1: ./scc django
   Time (mean ± σ):     152.8 ms ±  35.0 ms    [User: 532.2 ms, System: 94.4 ms]
   Range (min … max):   100.5 ms … 212.6 ms

 Benchmark #1: tokei django
   Time (mean ± σ):     118.2 ms ±  10.0 ms    [User: 286.0 ms, System: 120.9 ms]
   Range (min … max):   101.3 ms … 140.6 ms

 Benchmark #1: loc django
   Time (mean ± σ):     293.4 ms ±  73.1 ms    [User: 555.0 ms, System: 277.0 ms]
   Range (min … max):   199.1 ms … 437.5 ms

 Benchmark #1: ./gocloc django
   Time (mean ± σ):     377.9 ms ±   3.2 ms    [User: 327.6 ms, System: 106.0 ms]
   Range (min … max):   374.3 ms … 385.4 ms

 ```

 ## Conclusion

-Of course whats likely to happen now is that either the excellent authors of Tokei or Loc are going to double down on performance or someone else far smarter than I is going to show of their Rust/C/C++/D skills and implement a parser thats even faster than scc or indeed anyhing I could ever produce.
+Of course whats likely to happen now is that either the excellent authors of Tokei, Loc or Gocloc are going to double down on performance or someone else far smarter than I is going to show of their Rust/C/C++/D skills and implement a parser thats even faster than scc or indeed anyhing I could ever produce.

 I have no problem with this.
-It was more about seeing how fast I could make it, and besides I don't think of tools that do similar things as being in competition.
+A lot of this post was about seeing how fast I could make things run while learning as much as possible.
+Besides I don't think of tools that do similar things as being in competition.
 Andy Lester of ack fame puts this far better than I ever could http://blog.petdance.com/2018/01/02/the-best-open-source-project-for-someone-might-not-be-yours-and-thats-ok/

+If you do like SCC though feel free to submit some pull requests.
+The language.json file could use some addtional submissions of languages and improvements to the languages that are already are in there.
+If you are able to find some addtional performance somewhere in the code that would also be a nice thing to implement so long as it does not make things too unreadable.

 Enjoy?
 Hate?
 Let me know via twitter or email directly.